xtensor-stack/xtensor/docs/source/related.rst

 .. image:: xtensor-cookiecutter.png
    :alt: xtensor-cookiecutter

-The xtensor-cookiecutter_ project helps extension authors create Python extension modules making use of `xtensor`.
+The xtensor-python-cookiecutter_ project helps extension authors create Python extension modules making use of `xtensor`.

 It takes care of the initial work of generating a project skeleton with